Framework for $\exists \mathbb{R}$-Completeness of Two-Dimensional Packing Problems: Curvers

-\paragraph{Actual gadget.} The actual design of the gramophone can be seen in Figure~\ref{fig:gramophone-precise} and many details differ from the simplified drawing in Figure~\ref{fig:gramophone-idea}.
-We only go through the two variants of $\leq$-gramophones.
-The $\geq$-gramophone is similar, except for the curved part and the orientation of the blue pieces.
+The actual design of the gramophone can be seen in \Cref{fig:gramophone-precise} (left) and many details differ from the simplified drawing in \Cref{fig:gramophone-idea}.
+We only go through the concave gramophones.
+The convex gramophone differs only in the curved part and the orientation of the blue pieces.
 In order to incorporate the gadget into the complete construction, we need to add some swaps and a constant lane, as we will explain below.

-Note first that since the ranges $I(x)$ and $I(y)$ of the variables $x$ and $y$ are at most $2\delta$, the curved part needed is likewise of length $O(\delta)$, i.e., extremely short.
-We start with the curved gramophone (where the boundary of the container is allowed to have curved parts); see Figure~\ref{fig:gramophone-precise} (left), and will later describe the version where the pieces but not the boundary can have curved parts.
+Note first that since $x$ and $y$ are restricted to tiny ranges $I(x),I(y)\subseteq [-\delta,\delta]$, the curved part needed is likewise of length $O(\delta)$, i.e., extremely short.
 The gray, orange, blue and turquoise pieces form a swap.
-We refer to the details and correctness of the swap to Section~\ref{sec:swap}.
+We refer to the details and correctness of the swap to \Cref{sec:swap}.
 The gray pieces will have a fixed placement and can therefore be considered as pieces encoding a constant value.
 A lane for the constant will be started to the left of the gramophone and terminated to the right, which will be explained later.

 Above the swap is the yellow lane and a pink piece.
 The pink piece has edge-edge contacts with the yellow and orange pieces.
-The top vertex of the pink piece is our special vertex $c$ that is bounded from above from a curve.
+The top vertex of the pink piece is our special vertex $c$ that is bounded from above by a curve.
 In the simplified description, the pink piece had a pair of parallel segments that were fixed at a vertical orientation by the yellow pieces.
 However, in order to fingerprint the right yellow piece, we rotate the pink piece a bit clockwise (and adjust the edges of the yellow pieces accordingly) so that the angle of the corner where the right yellow piece is fingerprinted can be chosen freely.
-The gadget is bounded on the top by the container boundary and this part contains a tiny curved part, which corresponds to the curve $x\cdot y = 1$, marked red.
-However, because of the slanted ortientation of the pink piece, the $y$-axis of the corner $c$ is now likewise slanted as in Figure~\ref{fig:gramophone-principle} (right).
+The gadget is bounded from above by the container boundary and this part contains a tiny curved part, which corresponds to the curve $(x+1)\cdot (y+1)-1 = 0$, marked red.
+However, because of the slanted orientation of the pink piece, the $y$-axis of the corner $c$ is now likewise slanted as in \Cref{fig:gramophone-principle} (middle).

 In the simplified construction, the angles were chosen so that horizontal motion of the blue pieces was translated to vertical motion of the orange piece with no scaling involved.
 In the actual gadget, since we want to fingerprint the right blue piece, we need to chose the slope of the edge-edge contact between the blue and orange pieces freely, and then a horizontal motion of the blue pieces is scaled when transformed to a vertical motion of the orange piece.